b-limitless/cio-cluster/README.md

-# CIO.io
+# cio-cluster

-**CIO.io** is a comprehensive solution designed to automate tailoring business activities, streamlining processes for both B2B and B2C interactions.
+**cio-cluster** is a comprehensive solution designed to automate tailoring business activities, streamlining processes for both B2B and B2C interactions.

 ## Used Technologies